Oldies Club: Seeking Foster Homes for Older Dogs

 Oldies Club

 Saffy became a Sponsor Dog in May 2023.
 A Just Giving page was set up for donations towards initial veterinary costs.
 She did brilliantly after her operation but her vet discovered more lumps in an inoperable area.
-So sweet Saffy will remain under the Oldies Club with palliative care instead of adoption.

 Why not watch Mary’s heartwarming video and see images of the Oldies Club sponsor dogs: